The Magic City: The Mills, Men, & Homes of a Company Town Forged in Steel

 The Magic City: The Mills, Men, & Homes of a Company Town Forged in Steel by Taylor Galaska (260 pages, paperback, 6 x 9")

 “The Magic City: The Mills, Men, & Homes of a Company Town Forged in Steel” is a deluxe, full-color book chronicling the history and development of South Sharon (what is now Farrell, Pa.) as a company town, the birth of the steel industry in the Shenango Valley, the men responsible for its success, and the grand mansions of steel barons and modest homes of millworkers during this transformational era.
 This publication will offer readers an in-depth look into America’s Age of Steel with detailed research paired with historic and current photography.
+See full description and details below.

 Quantity: